arlionn/stata-pyforest/docs/install.md

 There are a few compatibility issues with some versions of Mac OSX and Anaconda, the Python distribution we recommend for Windows (see 'Problems with Anaconda on Mac' below).

-Therefore, if you are on a Mac, I recommend you download the most recent official release of Python from (this link)[https://www.python.org/downloads/].
+Therefore, if you are on a Mac, I recommend you download the most recent official release of Python from [this link](https://www.python.org/downloads/).
 Note the installation path when you go through the installer.
 Then follow steps 1, 3, 4, and 5 as outlined above in the Windows installation, making sure that the version of Python used by Stata matches the location of this Python installation.

 Installation with Existing Python Installation
 ---------------------------------